-Morphometric measurements were obtained from 8 164 harp seals between 1979 and 1994, off the coast of Labrador or the north-east coast of Newfoundland, mostly in NAFO Div.
-2J+3KL (the Newfoundland dataset, NF).
-Seals were collected by the Canadian Department of Fisheries and Oceans researchers or commercial sealers, or as incidental catch in fishing gear.
-The great majority of seals were collected between the months of November and May (Tables 1 and 2).
+Morphometric measurements were obtained from 8164 harp seals between 1979 and 1994, off the coast of Labrador or the north-east coast of Newfoundland, mostly in NAFO areas 2J3KL (the Newfoundland dataset, NF).
+Seals were collected by D.F.O. researchers or commercial sealers, or as incidental catch in fishing gear.
+The great majority of seals were collected between the months of November and May (Tables I and II).
 Most seals were measured within a few hours of being killed, but samples from the Labrador coast were usually frozen, and thawed before measurements were taken.

 Date, time, location, sex, pelage type, and pelage condition (hair fast or loose) were noted.
-Standard body length (L to the nearest 0.5 cm), total mass (M, to the nearest kg for large animals, and to the nearest 0.5 kg for smaller seals and sculp), axillary girth (G to the nearest 0.5 cm), anterior length of front and hind flipper (FF and HF to the nearest 0.5 cm) and blubber thickness (B to the nearest mm) were measured following the recommendations of the American Society of Mammalogists (1967), except that B excluded the skin.
-Sculp mass (Ms to the nearest 0.5 kg), i.e. the skin with blubber attached, except for the skin of hind flippers and of the tip of the front flippers, which remained with the carcass, and core girth (Gc to the nearest 0.5 cm), i.e. girth measured at
+Standard length (L, to the nearest 0.5 cm), total mass (Mt, to the nearest kg for large animals, and to the nearest 0.5 kg for smaller seals and sculp), axillary girth (G, to the nearest 0.5 cm), anterior length of front and hind flipper (FF and HF, to the nearest 0.5 cm) and blubber thickness (B, to the nearest mm) were measured following the recommendations of the American Society of Mammalogists (1967), except that B excluded the skin.
+Sculp mass (M_S, to the nearest 0.5 kg), i.e. the skin with blubber attached, except for the skin of hind flippers and of the tip of the front flippers, which remained with the carcass, and core girth (Gc, to the nearest 0.5 cm), i.e. girth measured at approximately the same site as G, but after removal of the sculp, were also measured.
+The seals were skinned using the same method as sealers, so a small amount of fat usually remained on the carcass, whereas some flesh was cut off with the sculp.
+Since the same three observers took the great majority of the measurements for the entire sampling period, this source of error remained relatively constant.
+M was corrected for the mass of the stomach content, but was not corrected for blood loss in shot animals, nor for the mass of the foetus in pregnant females.
+For measurements obtained onboard ships, the accuracy of M and S was somewhat reduced by the movements of the ship in rough weather.
+Age was determined by counting dentinal annuli from a cross-section of a lower canine tooth (Bowen et al. 1983) and assuming seals were born on March 5.
+Age of very young animals was determined using their coat color and condition and the data of Stewart & Lavigne (1984, p.
+673).